February 28 is not India’s first ‘Science Day’ in 2018. In fact, it’s the fourth.

 February 28 has traditionally been used to commemorate the discovery of the Raman effect by C.V.
 Raman, India’s sole Nobel laureate in the sciences; this way, the day has quietly become the foundation for a state-sponsored valorisation of a single prize awarded by a bunch of Swedish academics.
-India has seen many scientists of the calibre of Raman but many of them are not as well-remembered because they didn’t win international – particularly Western – recognition (consider the story of Meghnad Saha).
+India has seen many scientists of the calibre of Raman but many of them are not as well-remembered because they didn’t win international – particularly Western – recognition nor were they members of the upper castes who could afford science education and research (consider the story of Meghnad Saha).

 This is the same West that many of our ministers are also fond of deriding.
 The truth is that it’s complicated.
 We know the West will favour the West, infrequently because of irrational prejudices and frequently because of systematic defects that repeatedly and increasingly penalise India – and most of Asia, Africa and Latin America – for the way it treats national scientific enterprise.
 Others are to blame, sure, but we’re to blame the most.
 Part of the problem is our top-down approach to administering scientific research and education, a symptom of which is ‘celebrating’ science on a single day and relegating to it a nook behind the mind’s backburners on all other days.